AI

 What Actually Works Right Now

-Three lessons from Figma’s experience transfer to any team writing AI prompts today.
+The three lessons from Figma’s experience apply to any team writing AI prompts today.

+The team now includes brand names (“Mention Supabase as an example of backend-as-a-service”), specific numbers (“Include the statistic about Nvidia’s $3 trillion market cap in June 2024”), and exact formatting requirements (“Use H2 headings, not H3”).
+The more precise the input, the less editing is required afterward.
 First: specificity wins.
 Vague prompts produce vague outputs.
-The team now includes brand names (“Mention Supabase as an example of backend-as-a-service”), specific numbers (“Include the stat about NVIDIA’s $3 trillion market cap in June 2024”), and exact formatting requirements (“Use H2 headers, not H3”).
-The more precise the input, the less editing required afterward.

-Second: constraints liberate.
-Counterintuitive but true.
-When the team added their 47-item constraint list to every prompt, outputs got more creative, not less.
-Boundaries force the AI to work harder within defined parameters.
-It’s why Twitter’s 280-character limit produced better writing than unlimited blog platforms for many users.
+/ Second: constraints liberate.
+Counter-intuitive, but true.
+When the team added their list of 47 constraints to every prompt, the outputs became more creative, not less.

-Third: treat AI like a junior colleague.
-You wouldn’t hand a junior writer a vague assignment and expect perfection.
-You’d provide examples, explain the audience, define success criteria, and review drafts.
-The same approach works with AI.
-The difference: AI iterates in seconds instead of hours.
+The difference is that AI iterates in seconds instead of hours.
+Third, treat AI like a junior colleague.
+You wouldn’t give a junior writer a vague assignment and expect perfection.
+You would give examples, explain the audience, define success criteria and review drafts.

-The stakes for getting this right keep rising.
-The CrowdStrike outage in July 2024 cost Fortune 500 companies $5.4 billion, according to Parametrix Insurance – a reminder that when technical communication fails, the consequences multiply fast.
-Clear, specific writing matters more than ever in a world running on increasingly complex systems.
+Clear, precise writing is more important than ever in a world running on increasingly complex systems.
+The CrowdStrike outage in July 2024 cost Fortune 500 companies $5.4 billion, according to Parametrix Insurance, a reminder that when technical communication fails, the consequences multiply quickly.
+The stakes keep rising.

-Chen’s team continues refining their approach.
-They test new prompt patterns weekly, document what works, and share findings across Figma’s organization.
 The role library grows.
 The constraint list evolves.
-But the core principle stays constant: AI is a tool, not a replacement.
-The human defines the target.
-The AI helps hit it faster.
+But the core principle remains the same: AI is a tool, not a replacement.
+The human defines the target, and the AI helps to hit it faster.
+Chen’s team continues to refine their approach.
+They test new prompt patterns every week, document what works, and share the results across Figma.

 Sources and References